 All sessions will be facilitated by recreation program coordinators and delivered by volunteer community sport organizations.
 A partnership with StFX University’s Athletics Department allows for student-athletes to be role models in sport through assisting in program delivery.

-Children will participate in and develop key fundamental movements skills in basketball, badminton, tennis, hockey, swimming, taekwondo, baseball, softball, gymnastics, track and field and soccer.
+Children will participate in and develop key fundamental movements skills in basketball, badminton, tennis, hockey, swimming, taekwondo, baseball, softball, gymnastics, athletics and soccer.

 Athletic equipment will be provided by each community sport organization to use during their sport specific sessions – this equipment will not be taken home by participants but will be available for use each session.
 The only exception to this is hockey gear: if participants have their own or access to borrowed gear, they are encouraged to use it or gear will be ‘loaned out’ to participants that do not have access to gear.
 Arrangements for sizing, deposit, pick up and return will be made and will be communicated to parents through the email in the fall.